 If you have a garage or an off-street car park, do not include this in the price of the rent.
 You can offer the car park for an extra amount per week to your tenant, or if they don't have a car, rent it out to a professional who works nearby.

-The same applies for storage that is outside of the house or apartment (and doesn't interfere with the tenant's right to quiet, peace and enjoyment).
+The same applies to storage that is outside of the house or apartment (and doesn't interfere with the tenant's right to quiet, peace and enjoyment).
 Secure storage is often hard to come by, especially for those who live in apartments!

 The amount you can charge per month for parking or storage will depend on the area.
 To work out whether this would be a viable option, check out how much the local parking lot or storage company is charging for a similar sized space.